AI Series Part 1: Introduction to the Modern Threats of AI

 AI Series Part 1 - NetragardAI Series Part 1 of 6

-This is the first post in a series discussing AI and its impacts on modern life.
+Introduction to the Modern Threats of AI is the first post in a series discussing AI and its impacts on modern life.
 Artificial Intelligence is useful, powerful, and dangerous when used irresponsibly.
 Its being leveraged by a wide variety of industries including but not limited to social media, defense contractors and information security companies.
 Some of the dangers created by the use of AI are overt while others are very subtle.
 For example, the ongoing rapid development of autonomous weapons is overt while the use of AI in social media is subtle and possibly more damaging.
 The AI used in various social media platforms is in part responsible for the current divide here in the united states.

 Introduction to AI